President and Chief People & Operations Officer

-Jill Campbell is executive vice president of Cox Enterprises, a private, family-owned company based in Atlanta, Georgia, with more than $20 billion in annual revenue and 55,000 employees worldwide.
-Campbell leads the family office, real estate, aviation and public policy departments.
+Jill Campbell is the president and chief people and operations officer for Cox Enterprises, a private, family-owned company based in Atlanta, Georgia, with $20 billion in annual revenues and 50,000 employees.
+In her role, she leads the people solutions, real estate, aviation, facilities, security and corporate affairs departments.

-Previously, Campbell served as executive vice president and chief operations officer of Cox Communications.
-In this role, she oversaw the company’s day-to-day operations, ensuring companywide alignment with competitive strategies to enhance marketplace execution and grow the company’s 6 million residential and commercial customers.
-She also served as senior vice president of field operations where she was responsible for overseeing operations of all of Cox’s cable systems in Arizona, Arkansas, California, Florida, Georgia, Kansas, Louisiana, Nevada, New England, Oklahoma, Omaha and Virginia.
+Previously, Campbell served as chief operations officer of Cox Communications.
+In this role, she oversaw the company’s day-to-day operations, ensuring companywide alignment with competitive strategies to enhance marketplace execution and grow the company’s nearly 7 million residential and business customers.

 Campbell joined Cox in 1982 as director of communications in Oklahoma City, where she also served as customer service manager and acting general manager.
-She later served in several roles for Cox operations including vice president and general manager for Cox’s Bakersfield, Calif., and Santa Barbara, Calif., operations; vice president of customer operations for Cox in Phoenix; and vice president and general manager for Cox’s Las Vegas operation.
-In 2001, she was promoted to senior vice president of operations for the Eastern Division, and in 2011 Campbell expanded her role to oversee operations for the company’s entire field systems.
+She later served in several roles for Cox operations, including vice president and general manager for Cox’s Bakersfield, California, and Santa Barbara, California, operations; vice president of customer operations for Cox in Phoenix; and vice president and general manager for Cox’s Las Vegas operation.
+In 2001, she was promoted to senior vice president of operations for the Eastern Division, and in 2011, she expanded her role to oversee operations for the company’s entire field operations.